FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Order of highlighted shapes will be outputted from an array

-&emsp;•	User records will be stored in an object-based array

-&emsp;•	Object will consist of User’s username, quantity of highlighted shapes reached and the date and time of the acheivement
+&emsp;•	User records will be stored and consist of User’s username, amount of highlighted shapes reached and the date and time of the acheivement

-&emsp;•	Data will be saved on the JS server

-&emsp;•	Users will able to pause the game via a button and then will prompted if they would like to quit the game or adjust BGM volume
+&emsp;•	Users will able to pause the game via a button

+&emsp;• Pause prompt will consist of a Quit Button and a BGM volume adjustment

 &emsp;•	Users will view the data as a leaderboard in a table format, located under the Leaderboard tab near the Webpage header